-Note: Park is not open; official opening is planned for late 2019.
+Note: Park is not open; official opening is planned for 2020.
 Visit our Planning and Resources page for more information about the plan.

 View Interpretive Presentation Video | View Announcement Ceremony Video